Events

 McDonnell 162 | Also available on Zoom.
 Contact the St. Louis Astronomical Society for the link.

-EEPS Dissertation Defense: Katherine Billings
+EEPS Dissertation Defense: Kelsey Woody

 Dissertation title to be announced